Health

 Approximately 80% of people with symptoms will need their gallstones or entire gallbladder removed (cholecystectomy).

 Gallbladder removal can be done through laparoscopic (keyhole) surgery or open surgery.
-You can expect to stay in hospital for 1 to 2 days after a laparoscopic removal and up to 8 days following open surgery.
+You can expect to stay in a hospital for 1 to 2 days after a laparoscopic removal and up to 8 days following open surgery.

 In 20022-23, more than 18,000 Australians had their gallbladders removed.